sharontakhar/fun-higher-order-workshop/README.md

 console.log(result); // 121
 ```

+## Special Task

+**You will need to write your own tests for this one, and Jest Mocks will come in handy!**

+9. Write a function `once` that works in the same way as the [lodash version](https://lodash.com/docs/4.17.15#once).

+## More Tasks

-9. Write a function `composeu` that takes two unary functions and returns a unary function that calls them both, in argument order.
+10. Write a function `composeu` that takes two unary functions and returns a unary function that calls them both, in argument order.

 ```js
 const double = (a) => a * 2;